JonStarritt/RandomCharacterGenerator/README.md

 # Random Character Generator
-Random Character Generator is a simple, text based console program for generating random characters and NPCs for the Dungeons and Dragons tabletop roleplaying game.
+Random Character Generator is a simple, text based console program for generating random player characters and non-player characters (NPCs) for the Dungeons and Dragons (D&D) tabletop roleplaying game.

+## Purpose
+The initial purpose for this program was to help Dungeon Masters (DM) quickly generate NPCs without having to manualy calculate ability scores and armor classes.
+Since beginning development, the purpose has expanded to include being a source of inspiration for anyone creating a D&D character.

+Once a character is generated, the player or DM can create a backstory and use the randomly generated character, or use the generated character as inspiration and modify any of the details to better fit the theme or story of the adventure.

 ## Features
+* #### Quickly iterate through creating random characters for both player and DM use.

-#### Create two types of player characters using "Adventurers League" rules and NPCs.
+* #### Create two types of player characters using "Adventurers League" (AL) rules and NPCs.
-1. Adventurers League Seasons 1-9
+   * Adventurers League Seasons 1-9
-2. Adventurers League Season 10
+   * Adventurers League Season 10
+   * Non-player Characters (NPC)

+* #### Randomly generated ability scores and armor types, modified based on race, subrace, class, and subclass.

-#### Save randomly generated characters to the appropriate list for future reference.
+* #### Save randomly generated character data to a list for future reference.

 ## Installation